 The author also writes, ‘Gray-black lipid deposits collect under the nail folds’.
 ‘Lipids’ are substances that are soluable in alcohol but not water.

-The Sphynx cat can smell and needs to be shampooed with an ant-seborrheic shampoo once or twice a week to control the greasiness and odor on and emanating from the cat’s skin.
+The Sphynx cat can smell and needs to be shampooed with an anti-seborrheic shampoo once or twice a week to control the greasiness and odor on and emanating from the cat’s skin.

 What is going on?
 Well, the skin has glands which produce oils to keep the fur in good condition.
 But there is no fur so the oils have nowhere to go except to build up on the skin where it becomes excessive.
 It can clump together in the folds of the skin.